Reflections on self-regulating and evolving systems | Dynamic Regulation of Biological Coherence

 Systems

-Each phase selectively activates distinct regulatory systems, differentiated not by their substance, but by their mode of chemical interaction and range of influence.
+Each phase selectively activates distinct regulatory systems, differentiated by their mode of chemical interaction and range of influence.
 All are rooted in molecular chemistry; what distinguishes them is how, where, and when these molecular signals operate to shape biological coherence:

 • Electrical: Fast, short-range coordination and immediate signal propagation